 Occupational therapy assistants, under the direction of a licensed occupational therapist, assist individuals with disabling conditions to achieve independence through the use of purposeful activity.
 The curriculum for the occupational therapy assistant program covers a period of two years and is designed to lead toward an associate of applied science degree.
 Students will engage in coursework for a period of four semesters followed by a fifth semester of full-time fieldwork at health care facilities in the community.
 The educational experience will include classroom instruction, laboratory activities and clinical work.
 Many clinical facilities will require students to successfully pass a background check.
 Students will be trained to work with all age groups in a variety of health care settings.

-The LSC-Kingwood and Tomball occupational therapy assistant programs are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220, 301.652.AOTA.
+The LSC-Kingwood and Tomball occupational therapy assistant programs are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449, 301.652.AOTA.

 Graduates will be eligible for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the graduate will be a Certified Occupational Therapy Assistant (COTA).
 Most states, including Texas, require licensure to practice.
 Texas licensure is based on successful completion of the NBCOT examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT examination or attain a state licensure.